MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 * What was the result: It must be clear what item was updated to cause the notification.
 * Who or what triggered it: Who or what took action that caused the notification to be sent.
 * What can users do in response: Make it easy for your users to take actions based on your notifications.
-* How can users opt out: You must provide a path for users to opt out of additional notifications.
+* How can users opt-out: You must provide a path for users to opt out of additional notifications.

 To send messages to a large group of users, for example to your organization, proactively install your app using Graph.